-FIV is not spread through casual contact.
+FIV is not spread through casual contact

 FIV is transmitted primarily through deep, penetrating bite wounds.
 Casual, non-aggressive contact of cats living in the same household does not spread the virus.
 On rare occasions, the virus is transmitted from the mother cat to her kittens, usually during passage of the kittens through the birth canal, or when they ingest infected milk.

-Infected cats may never show symptoms.
+Infected cats may never show signs

 Infected cats may appear normal for years.
 The only way to diagnose FIV is through a blood test.
 A positive test indicates the presence of antibodies.
 Since there is the possibility of false positives, veterinarians often recommend retesting, using a test with a different format.
 In kittens born to an FIV positive nursing mother, antibody tests will most likely show positive results for several months, although these kittens are unlikely to be infected.
 The kittens should be retested every two months until they’re six months old.